vedantkdesai-3/add_subtract_example/README.md

 mvn clean install spring-boot:run
 ```

+Then you can login to postman , USE the "user/password" as "admin/admin" for accessing the API

 # Running the tests

 1) To review the test results, open the below file in browser